 Payment of Deficit Recovery Contributions

-Deficit Recovery Contributions will be invoiced in April each year and must be paid either upfront upon receipt of the invoice or in 12 equal monthly instalments.
+Deficit Recovery Contributions, if applicable, will be invoiced in April each year and must be paid either upfront upon receipt of the invoice or in 12 equal monthly instalments.

 If payment is made monthly along with monthly employee and employer contributions, this must be noted in the Comments box on the LGS6.